Sedgwick Museum of Earth Sciences: Public access

 Admission is free to the Sedgwick Museum for all visitors.
 The museum is open 10am - 5pm Monday to Friday, and 10am - 4pm on Saturdays.
 It is currently open on some Bank Holidays but closed on Sundays.
+Groups are asked to book.
 The Sedgwick is an important venue for widening interest in Earth Sciences and regularly participates in Cambridge-wide events such as the Cambridge Science Festival and Twilight at the Museums.
 It puts on activities for families and individuals as well as temporary exhibitions, workshops and other events.

 The museum logo is based on the Iguanodon skeleton displayed by the entrance.
 A display board explains that the skeleton is incorrectly mounted in an upright posture rather than a horizontal one but as the upright posture is widely recognised on the logo it was decided to leave the specimen and logo as they are.